repo-utils/gitlab/README.md

 If the operation is successful, 200 and the updated merge request is returned.
 If an error occurs, an error number and a message explaining the reason is returned.

+#### client.mergeRequests.merge({id, merge_request_id})

+Merge changes submitted with MR using this API.

+Parameters:

+- id (required) - The ID of a project
+- merge_request_id (required) - ID of MR
+- merge_commit_message (optional) - Custom merge commit message
+- should_remove_source_branch (optional) - if true removes the source branch
+- merged_when_build_succeeds (optional) - if true the MR is merge when the build succeeds

+If merge success you get 200 OK.
+If it has some conflicts and can not be merged - you get 405 and error message 'Branch cannot be merged'.
+If merge request is already merged or closed - you get 405 and error message 'Method Not Allowed' If you don't have permissions to accept this merge request - you'll get a 401

 #### client.mergeRequests.listNotes({id, merge_request_id})

 Gets a list of all notes/comments for a single merge request.